spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Brandon Potter for his TBT 12 cfg file

+AAI v0.866	- Fixed a bug that caused builders to leave the buildsite during construction

+		- Various changes to issued orders; temporarily removed reclaiming.
+Reclaim orders were given multiple times per frame thus flooding the interface with orders and causing Spring to freeze/huge drop in FPS

-AAI v0.864	- Added some unit specific combat behaviour: Units with high ranged weapons will now try to keep enemies distant
+		- Added some unit specific combat behaviour: Units with high ranged weapons will now try to keep enemies distant

 		- Added two new variables to mod config file: